ChiZhang-bit/AixeLTable/README.md

 - **`noplan_reasoning_tabfact.md`**: Template for reasoning without a solution plan, adapted for TabFact+.
 - **`prompt_schema_linking.md`**: Aligns the table schema with the query to enhance retrieval accuracy.

-Prompts in TableGuide are dynamically selected based on the dataset, question complexity, and specific task requirements, ensuring structured guidance for effective retrieval and reasoning across large-scale tables.
+Prompts in AixeLTable are dynamically selected based on the dataset, question complexity, and specific task requirements, ensuring structured guidance for effective retrieval and reasoning across large-scale tables.

 ## Setting Your OpenAI Key: